vintasoftware/expo-tellescope-video-call/README.md

 ## ⛔ Known Issues

 - When a new tile is added (like when a new participant joins the meeting), the local video tile stops working.
 If you stop and start the local video, it will work again.
-- Starting and stopping the local video multiple times or when the meeting is still loading can crash the app with a `SIGSEGV` error.

 ## Contributing